-- A car loan can be used to purchase a new or used car. - Your car becomes the collateral for the loan, which means the lender will hold the car title (indicating who owns the car) until the loan is paid off.
-If you do not pay off the loan, the bank can repossess the car and sell it to get the remaining loan amount back. - New car loans typically last three to seven years, while used car loans typically last two to five years. - A car loan might be one of the biggest expenses you have.
-Therefore, if you decide to purchase a car, you should know exactly how much you are paying for the car and exactly how much you need to borrow.
+Your car becomes the collateral for the loan, which means the lender will hold the car title (indicating who owns the car) until the loan is paid off.
+If you do not pay off the loan, the bank can repossess the car and sell it to get the remaining loan amount back.

+New car loans typically last three to seven years, and used car loans typically last two to five years.
+Know exactly how much you are paying for the car and exactly how much you need to borrow.